ChuloAI/BrainChulo/README.md

 ### 2 - Clone your desired model from Hugging Face
-Choose a model that implements the Hugging Face API, if you're downloading them from TheBloke, typically they have the `-HF` suffix.
+Choose a model that either implements the Hugging Face API, if you're downloading them from TheBloke, typically they have the `-HF` suffix, or a GPTQ one (`-GPTQ` suffix).

 ```bash
 mkdir models